-^{}Provided that you have passed the three Level 4 modules and Tort law [LA2001] in your first year of study at the first attempt in the April-June assessments.
+^{}Provided that you have passed the three Level 4 modules and Tort law [LA2001] in your first year of study at the first attempt in the same examination session.

 For the LLB, CertHE Common Law and GradDip Commercial Law each module has been assigned a credit value of 30 at either FHEQ Level 4, 5 or 6.